opeyemi-okunmuyide/power-bi-saas-subscription-cohort-analysis/README.md

-# SaaS Subscription Cohort Analysis Dashboard | Opeyemi Okunmuyide
+# SaaS Subscription Cohort Analysis Dashboard

+**Author:** Opeyemi Okunmuyide

 ## Project Overview

-This project analyzes customer retention and subscription performance for a Software-as-a-Service (SaaS) business using Power BI.
+This project explores customer retention and subscription performance for a Software-as-a-Service (SaaS) business using Power BI.

-The objective was to transform raw subscription data into an interactive dashboard that helps business stakeholders understand customer retention, churn trends, recurring revenue, subscription plans, and renewal behavior.
+Using a publicly available SaaS subscription dataset from Kaggle, I transformed raw subscription data into an interactive dashboard that provides insights into customer retention, churn trends, recurring revenue, subscription plans, and renewal behavior.

 The project demonstrates an end-to-end business intelligence workflow, including data cleaning and transformation in Power Query, DAX calculations, and interactive dashboard development.

-Although this project began as a guided exercise, the dashboard layout, visual design, and several analytical components were customized to improve usability.

 ---